gmlc-dispatches/dispatches/docs/models/fossil/ccs.rst

 Degrees of Freedom
 ------------------

-The CCS Model as X degrees of freedom.
+The CCS Model has X degrees of freedom.

 Model Structure